Colton Sissons: Nashville Predators

-As the Predators qualified for the 2017 Stanley Cup playoffs, they met the Chicago Blackhawks in the first round.
-In Game 2, Sissons was one of four Predators players to score their first career playoff goals and lead the team to a 5–0 win.
-Sissons continued to produce and scored another goal in Game 4 to lead the Predators to a sweep of the Blackhawks.
+As the Predators narrowly qualified for the 2017 playoffs as the eighth seed in the Western Conference, they met the top-seeded Chicago Blackhawks in the first round.
+In Game 2, Sissons scored his first career playoff goal on Blackhawks' goaltender Corey Crawford to become one of four Predators players (besides Ryan Ellis, Kevin Fiala and Harry Zolnierczyk, respectively) to score their first career playoff goals and lead the team to a 5–0 win in the game for a 2–0 series lead.
+Sissons continued to produce and scored another goal in Game 4 to lead the Predators to a four game sweep of the Blackhawks.
 Following this win, Sissons and the Predators met the St. Louis Blues in Round Two.
 After tallying two assists in a Game 3 win over the Blues, Sissons had recorded two goals and four assists through seven games.
 With his assistance, the Predators beat the Blues and met with the Anaheim Ducks in the 2017 Western Conference Final.
 Due to injuries to top-line forwards Ryan Johansen and Mike Fisher, Sissons was elevated to the first-line role in Game 5 of the Western Conference Final.
 During Game 6, he scored a hat-trick—including the game-winning goal—as the Predators defeated the Ducks 6–3 to win the Clarence S. Campbell Bowl trophy and advance to the Stanley Cup Finals for the first time in franchise history.
 Sissons also set another record by becoming the first player to score a hat trick in a series-clinching win in the conference final since Patrick Kane in 2013.
 He remained in this shutdown role as the Predators met the Pittsburgh Penguins in the 2017 Stanley Cup Finals.
 During Game 5 of the Finals, which the Penguins won 6–0, Sissons received a Match penalty after cross-checking Olli Maatta with 34 seconds remaining in the period.
 He was not suspended following the game and remained eligible to play in Game 6.
-Following the Predator's elimination from the playoffs, they released their 2017 NHL Expansion Draft for the Vegas Golden Knights which did not include Sissons.
+Following the Predator's elimination from the playoffs, they released their 2017 NHL expansion draft for the Vegas Golden Knights which did not include Sissons.